Sorting “Avatar: The Last Airbender” Characters into Hogwarts Houses

 3. Sokka – Gryffindor

 Sokka is unequivocally a Gryffindor.
 He places a lot of importance on bravery and courage and he often leaps into action before taking the time to decide the best course.
 As the only non-bender of their group (until Suki joins them), he sees himself as a protector.
-Sokka’s skill with a sword and a boomerang frequently save the gang from trouble, and his head for strategy and war mechanics make him a valuable member of the group.
+Sokka’s skills with a sword and a boomerang frequently save the gang from trouble, and his head for strategy and war mechanics makes him a valuable member of the group.

 4. Zuko – Slytherin

 Zuko is a popular fan-favorite character from Avatar, and his character arc would be envied by the likes of Draco Malfoy.
 Zuko is a classic Slytherin.
 He is motivated by power, ambition, and a need for absolute respect from his followers.
 His primary emotion is anger, and he is the king of the resting bitch face.
 Zuko goes through an incredible emotional transformation throughout the series.
 A Slytherin to the end, Zuko learns to connect with his feelings, examine his values, and figure out what he believes to be right.
 He makes a lot of mistakes along the way, but that’s part of what makes his character so compelling and his change of allegiance so believable.